sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 1. Removed the "ham" code from the mgmt-framework repo and added as a separate repo under sonic-buildimage.
 2. Made changes to the rules file of the affected repos, Makefile/debian of mgmt-framework repo, sonic_debian_extension file, slave.mk, etc to incorporate the peeling of HAM module.
 3. Added support for multiple roles - hamd_accounts.cpp has been modified to support these "CSV's"
 4. The local users will be written into the STATE_DB.
 They will be re-written after a save & reload of the switch too.
-Added hamd_db.cpp & hamd_redis.cpp files for this purpose.
-5. HAMD will listen to the config_DB notification during startup and write the local users into the STATE_DB, when the user details get flushed from STATE_DB after a save & reload scenario.
+This is done by reading the linux kernel.
+Added hamd_redis.cpp file for writing into the state_DB.
-6. Two more additional roles have been added to the group-mapping file : secadmin & netadmin (along with their supplementary roles)
+5. Two more additional roles have been added to the group-mapping file : secadmin & netadmin (along with their supplementary roles)
-7. SAC module of the HAM does not have any significance currently.
+6. SAC module of the HAM does not have any significance currently.
 Hence the SAC module is neither compiled nor packaged as a separate debian.

 ## 13.3 Radius code changes
 In the radius repo, the following have been modified: